Aido12/brainnest-main-js-project1/README.md

 # brainnest-main-js-project1
-Paper Rock Scissors game
+Paper Rock Scissors game.
-Play againest the computer
+Play against the computer.
+First works in the console